1. 3DS Blog

 Norman’s solution is what he refers to as humanity-centered design – a phenomenon that builds and expands on the principles of human-centered design.
 “We must think about all living things and about the environment,” he said.
 “We must realize we are part of a complex system, so what we do here can impact people all across the world and have a long effect.”

 At Dassault Systèmes, we want to empower designers to better design.
-That’s why we are working toward having sustainable design part of an industry’s full supply chain.
+That’s why we are working toward having sustainable design as part of an industry’s full supply chain.
 This means developing new products, new processes and even new business models – all supported by agile short-term production planning software and more effective logistics planning software.

 Since 2011, Dassault Systèmes’ DESIGNStudio has proven exactly what it means to innovate with a sustainability mindset.
-Ran by a team of transdisciplinary team of designers working under the leadership of Anne Asensio, vice president of Design Experience, DESIGNStudio’s mission is to empower companies small and large to make their innovation happen.
+Ran by a team of transdisciplinary team of designers working under the leadership of Anne Asensio, vice president of Design Experience, DESIGNStudio’s mission is to empower companies, small and large, to make their innovation happen.
 They have successfully empowered a multitude of designers to explore how 3D technology like the 3DEXPERIENCE platform can create sustainable, forward-thinking experiences.

 What are sustainable design principles?